 53. Georges-Eugene Haussmann

 Georges-Eugene Haussmann is the man who designed Paris.
 It was Georges-Eugene Haussmann who gave the city of Paris the look that it still flaunts proudly today.
-He demolished most of the historic buildings with an intention to get rid of the slums and prepare the city for an industrial era.
+He demolished most of the historic buildings with the intention to get rid of the slums and prepare the city for an industrial era.
 The reforms in Paris that Georges-Eugene Haussmann brought were so expansive that almost everything in Paris today can be traced back to him.

 The most prominent of his works that can be seen in Paris are:

 - Avenue Foch

 Eugene Viollet-le-Duc was a theorist, writer, and an unconventional designer.
 He is best known for his restorations of Gothic and Romanesque architecture.
 He was very well-educated in Italy and France.
 He was just 24 years of age when he was given the task of restoring La Madeleine at Vezelay Abbey.
 It was followed by the restoration of Sainte Chapelle and Notre Dame in Paris.
 The most important of the restoration works he did was the restoration of the historical city of Carcassonne.

 He worked on the interior of the Statue of Liberty.
 He was one of the most significant and influential figures that contributed to 19th-century architecture.
 He also had a major impact on the development of other styles, including Victorian architecture.